ChefSolver

 FAQ

-Can I substitute chicken broth for Chardonnay in a recipe, and will the weight be the same?
+Can I substitute chicken broth for Chardonnay by weight in a recipe?

-Does using oaked vs. unoaked Chardonnay change the density?
+Does oaked vs. unoaked Chardonnay have a different density?